sympy/sympy/doc/src/modules/discrete.rst

-Since the discrete transforms can be used to reduce the computational complexity of discrete convolutions, therefore, convolutions module makes use of transforms module for efficienct computation (notable for long input sequences).
+Since the discrete transforms can be used to reduce the computational complexity of discrete convolutions, therefore, convolutions module makes use of transforms module for efficient computation (notable for long input sequences).

 Transforms
 ----------